jhcode14/manga-tracker/README.md

 <img src="./manga-shelf.gif" alt="drawing" width="300"/>

-Check it out on: http://localhost:5173/ (Just kidding LOL)
+Check it out on: http://localhost:5173/ (Just kidding - loook below for how to run it yourself)

 ## Setup